-In 1994, Patricia Reser left her McMinnville, Oregon home and traveled to Dallas, Texas where she dropped off her four children ranging in age from 4 to 8 with a friend and promised to return in several days.
+In 1994, Patricia Reser left her McMinnville, Oregon home and went to Dallas, Oregon where she dropped off her four children ranging in age from 4 to 8 with a friend and promised to return in several days.

 Reser, who would later describe herself as a “drug dealer, a whore, a thief, a junkie and a bad mommy,” never returned.
-She went back to Oregon and resumed her life.
+She went McMinnville and resumed her life.

 Littleton and Reser, 34, were arrested on charges of rape and sodomy.
 In June 1999, the charges were dismissed against Littleton for lack of evidence, but Reser went on trial that August in Yamhill County Court.

 At the trial, the four children—a girl and three boys—testified that from 1988 until they went to Texas they were forced to have sex with each other and with Reser and her boyfriend.
 They claimed they frequently went hungry—resorting to stealing to get food—and that she physically abused them as well, hitting them with wooden boards and a golf club.

 Reser denied that any sexual abuse ever occurred and said she never struck the children with boards or a golf club.
 She admitted that she was a poor mother and that she had numerous sexual partners, used and sold drugs, stole to support her drug habit and that she occasionally slapped the children.